Sinking currencies reflect grim African prospects

 As such, they have no scope to boost spending to counteract slowing growth.
 “The economic fundamentals of the region are much weaker than back in 2008, which makes riding this current storm so much more challenging,” said Barclays Africa regional economist Ridle Markus.

-South Africa's rand ZAR=D3, Zambia's kwacha ZMW=, Uganda's shilling UGX=, Tanzania's shilling TZS= and Ghana's cedi GHS= have all set record lows in the last three months.
+South Africa’s rand, Zambia’s kwacha, Uganda’s shilling, Tanzania’s shilling and Ghana’s cedi have all set record lows in the last three months.

 More worryingly, government debt is climbing steeply, threatening another driver of growth: the debt forgiveness a decade ago which freed up funds for social and infrastructure investment, rather than interest payments.